cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ### Process

-The generic circuit methodology developed for the %BioGears Engine is used to solve for the pressure, flow, and volume at each node or path.
+The generic circuit methodology developed for the engine is used to solve for the pressure, flow, and volume at each node or path.
 For more details on this, see the @ref CircuitMethodology.
 Substance volumes and volume fractions (concentrations) are also calculated during this step.
 See the @ref SubstanceTransportMethodology for more details.